The sacred land at the center of the Dakota pipeline fight

 It's important for people to face and know who they are.

-By building relationships on this sacred land at this crucial time "they're coming home," experiencing ceremonies like many haven't before, Spotted Eagle says.
+By building relationships on this sacred land at this crucial time, "they're coming home," experiencing ceremonies like many haven't before, Spotted Eagle says.

 They signal a "rebirth of a nation."